ChrisEssery/group-project/Portfolio/Background.md

 ### A gap in the market

-There exists a gap in the market for a site like Gametable, but with added features such as multiplayer mode and with video communication functionality.
-There doesn't appear to be anything in the market which offers both of these services.
+After conducting our state-of-the-art survey, we managed to garner useful data about games for older adults.
+One of the main insights we arrived at is that there exists a gap in the market.
+In particular, there is a gap in the market for a site like Gametable which is easy-to-use and with few games to choose from, but with added features of multiplayer mode and video communication functionality.
+These two features, it is clear, are lacking in current products - there doesn't appear to be anything in the market which offers both of these services.

 Pete: Provide examples of the "current solutions out there/trends/relations between what already exists, and what's the gap in the market/research that you're addressing."